 There are few things more frustrating than not being able to find certain content on a website.
 Pages should be well-organized with a top-down design so that visitors can easily browse through the different sections on your website.

 Visitors shouldn't feel like they are visiting a new website each time they open a new page on your site.
 Consistency among the pages on your site makes navigation a much easier task.

 - Colors are crucial.

 Color selection can make or break a website.
-Most of us know what it is like to visit a site that is just painful to look at.
+Most of us have visited websites that are simply painful to look at.
 When choosing colors, use a consistent palette of colors that don't clash and make sure there is a strong contrast between the text and the background.

 - Develop for multiple browsers.

 Browsers are supposed to render webpages the same way, but they don't.
 Therefore, make sure to check your website on multiple browsers to make sure everything appears correctly.
-It is best to catch problems ahead of time instead of relying on visitor complaints.
+It is best to catch problems ahead of time instead of relying on complaints from your visitors.